cmdotcom/kyc-sdk-javascript/README.md

 ### Developing

-run `gulp watch` to automatically update the changes in the ./src folder (this uses `gulp build` but doe not clean up the build folder)
+run `gulp watch` to automatically update the changes in the ./src folder (this uses `gulp build` but does not clean up the build folder)

 run `gulp` or `gulp build` to create a distribution  in the ./dist folder